Man using a computer working out how to avoid superannuation scams

 Understanding how scams can impact you and your family can help protect the super you’ve worked hard for.

 Scams unfortunately impact a large number of Australians each year.
-The methods criminals use to steal money and personal information from victims are always changing and becoming more advanced.
+The methods criminals use to steal money and personal information from victims are always changing and BUSSQ's committed to helping you stay protected.

 Scams

-Criminals can target people of all ages and genders with different types of scams.
-The most common scams in 2024* were:
+Criminals target people of all ages and genders with different types of scams.
+The most common scams in 20252 were:

-• Investment – Scammers use convincing marketing to make their fake investment sound too good to miss and promise big payouts to encourage you to hand over your money.
+• Investment – Scammers use convincing marketing to make their fake investment sound too good to miss and promise unrealistic returns and big payouts to encourage you to hand over your money.

 • Romance - Using dating, romance or friendship, scammers work to gain your trust before asking you for money then disappearing.